Die Aula: History and profile

 Die Aula was established in 1951.
 It was owned by the FAV Association of Academics.
 Its publisher was the Aula-Verlag in Graz.
 In the initial stage it was monthly, but later was made bi-monthly.

 The magazine was the mouthpiece of the National-Liberal Students' Association of Austria.
 It had close links to Freedom Party of Austria (FPÖ).

-Die Aula was last published in June 2018.
+The last issue of Die Aula was published in June 2018, with a new magazine to be published after the summer.
+The new magazine, Die Neue Aula was shut down after one issue in 2019 because of financial reasons.